Learning with Unmasked Tokens Drives Stronger Vision Learners: Abstract

 \section{Abstract}

-Masked image modeling (MIM) has emerged as a promising self-supervised learning (SSL) strategy.
-The MIM pre-training facilitates learning powerful representations using an encoder-decoder framework by randomly masking some input pixels and reconstructing the masked pixels from the remaining ones.
-However, as the encoder is trained with partial pixels, the MIM pre-training can suffer from a low capability of understanding long-range dependency.
-This limitation may hinder its capability to fully understand multiple-range dependencies, resulting in narrow highlighted regions in the attention map that may incur accuracy drops.
-To mitigate the limitation, We propose a self-supervised learning framework, named Longer-range Contextualized Masked Autoencoder (LC-MAE).
-LC-MAE effectively leverages a global context understanding of visual representations while simultaneously reducing the spatial redundancy of input at the same time.
-Our method steers the encoder to learn from entire pixels in multiple views while also learning local representation from sparse pixels.
-As a result, LC-MAE learns more discriminative representations, leading to a performance improvement of achieving 84.2\% top-1 accuracy with ViT-B on ImageNet-1K with 0.6\%p gain.
+Masked image modeling (MIM) has become a leading self-supervised learning strategy.
+MIMs such as Masked Autoencoder (MAE) learn strong representations by randomly masking input tokens for the encoder to process, with the decoder reconstructing the masked tokens to the input.
+However, MIM pre-trained encoders often exhibit a limited attention span, attributed to MIM's sole focus on regressing masked tokens only, which may impede the encoder's broader context learning.
+To tackle the limitation, we improve MIM by explicitly incorporating unmasked tokens into the training process.
+Specifically, our method enables the encoder to learn from broader context supervision, allowing unmasked tokens to experience broader contexts while the decoder reconstructs masked tokens.
+Thus, the encoded unmasked tokens are equipped with extensive contextual information, empowering masked tokens to leverage the enhanced unmasked tokens for MIM.
+As a result, our simple remedy trains more discriminative representations revealed by achieving 84.2\% top-1 accuracy with ViT-B on ImageNet-1K with 0.6\%p gain.
 We attribute the success to the enhanced pre-training method, as evidenced by the singular value spectrum and attention analyses.
-Finally, LC-MAE achieves significant performance gains at the downstream semantic segmentation and fine-grained visual classification tasks; and on diverse robust evaluation metrics.
-Our code will be publicly available.
+Finally, our models achieve significant performance gains at the downstream semantic segmentation and fine-grained visual classification tasks; and on diverse robust evaluation metrics.
+Code is available at { \url{https://github.com/naver-ai/lut}}.